mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

 #--ssh-key-value ~.sshid_rsa.pub
 #--service-principal --> see details [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).

-#You could see the detail of the resources deployed in 2 resource groups you have now:
 #To see the deployment entries history of your resource group and grab the deployment name:
 az group deployment list \
   -g $RG \